Thornridge High School: Athletics

 The Falcons compete in the Southland Athletic Conference (SAC) as well the state championship series sponsored by the Illinois High School Association (IHSA) which governs most athletic and competitive activities in Illinois.
 School colors are Columbia Blue and Navy.
 Teams are called the "Falcons".

-The Athletic Director is Sherry Jackson and the Assistant Athletic Director is Prince Lowe.

-The school sponsors interscholastic teams for both young men and women in basketball, cross country, soccer, tennis, bowling and track & field.
-Young men compete in baseball, football, swimming & diving, and wrestling.
-Young women compete in cheerleading, softball, and volleyball.
+The school sponsors interscholastic teams for both young men and women in basketball, bowling, cross country, soccer, tennis, and track & field.
+Young men compete in baseball, football, swimming and diving and wrestling.
+Young women compete in cheerleading, competitive dancing, softball, and volleyball.

 The following teams won or placed in the top four of their respective class in their respective sports in IHSA sponsored state championship series: